yuliytsank/IdealObservers/README.md

 #### ROI:

 An ROI model applied to images allows one to understand which parts contain the most task-relevant information.
-It makes use of an Ideal Observer by applying it to small parts of the image at a time.
+It makes use of an Ideal Observer by applying it to small parts of the image at a time and outputs a performance map corresponding to every possible position of the center of a small window of the images used to do the task.
 This is useful for classification tasks where the differences betwen the classes are concentrated in certain areas of an image.
 For example, in a face gender discrimination task, where the faces are spatially aligned, this model can highlight the parts of a face that hold the most discriminative (most different between the two classes) information.
 See the plots below for a further explanation of this example.

 #### FIO: